seeker142/seeker142.github.io/_posts/Honzuki/2022-11-22-honzukimanga_p3v02.markdown

 *……What is really going on?*

 I can't hide my consternation at this abnormal sight of my wife.
 I had thought that she was in a good mood when Ferdinand visited the mansion during Rozemyne's stay, but this is beyond the level of a "good mood".
 It exceeded the realm of strange and was just plain creepy.
-Florenzia-sama has every right to be worried.
+Florencia-sama has every right to be worried.

 「When Cornelius comes back, dinner will be served.
 Please take a change of clothes.」